sebsebmc/starlink-coverage/README.md

             increment counter
 ```

-This means we only have to iterate over ~2200 cells per satellite instead of ~2 million points each.
+This means we only have to iterate over ~2000 (+/-600?) cells per satellite instead of ~2 million
+points each.
+However, this approach seems too slow.
+Comptuing all the covering cells of each satellite
+takes about 90s on a single core in Python.
+While this could be parallelized, I think maybe there
+are even smarter approaches to consider.
+Could we maybe just store S2Cap objects and test points
+against them to count the amount of coverage?
+What I really like from S2 is that it handles the
+issues of latitude and longitude meaning different distances at the equator vs the poles.

+In the end for plotting, if we used the cell vertices as plotting locations we would cover the whole
+globe and not oversample at the poles or undersample at the equator.

 ## Used constants